-Rules for calculation are found in the client course approval manual, found on the myWTCS Data Systems Manual page in the Course Credit Computation Rules section.
+Rules for calculation are located in the Client Course Approval Manual, Course Credit Computation Rules section, found on the myWTCS Data Systems Manual landing page (scroll down to manuals).

 All courses with Aid Code 10, 20, 30, 31, 32 or 50 must be offered at the same credit value on file as, and as approved by, the WTCS.